 Then, you will see a pop up indicating the score for that keyword and how to improve it.

 As already highlighted, the better the click-through rate (CTR) of your ads, the better your Quality Scores.
 There are lots of ways to make your ads more attention-grabbing and more engaging.

 Implementing this will boost up your CTR and in turn improve your Quality Score.

 Hence, you pay a lesser cost per click.
-This can easily be overlooked by most advertisers but this Google ads mistakes can costly.
+This can easily be overlooked by most advertisers but these Google ads mistakes can be costly.
 Use the strategies below to improve your ad clicks:

 - Optimize your ad content to become more relevant to search queries